5 Trademark Filing Steps

-In this article I am going to try to outline 5 steps that will give you the best chance at a successful trademark filing with the United States Trademark & Patent Office (USPTO).
+In this article, I am going to try to outline the 5 trademark filing steps that will give you the best chance at a successful filing with the United States Trademark & Patent Office (USPTO).

-1. Make Sure you are the first to file your “mark” (or something too similar)
+1. Make sure you are the first to file

-Be sure when you are ready to file your trademark, you are using and filing a “mark” that is not already taken or is not “confusingly similar” to anther mark already registered.
-The search feature on the USPTO website allows for individuals see all the marks that have been filed and also what “class” they have been filed under.
+The first of the 5 trademark filing steps is to be sure that when you are ready to file your trademark, you are using and filing a “mark” that is not already taken or is not “confusingly similar” to another mark already registered.
+The search feature on the USPTO website allows individuals to see all the marks that have been filed and also what “class” they have been filed under.

 It is in your best interest to perform an exhaustive search on your proposed “mark” because once filed, you will not be able to receive a refund if rejected by the examiner.

-2. Be sure that the Trademark you select is “Protect-able”
+2. Be sure the Trademark you select is “Protect-able”

 The second thing anyone looking to file a Trademark must understand is that not all words or phrases are eligible to be protected.
 Below is a list of characteristics that may determine the success of a filing and strength of the potential trademark, from weakest to strongest.